jaronbarends/language-buddy/docs/backlog.md

   with no detected voice (see decisions.md, "Visual/UI design pass").
 The "only use written text" half was already covered separately — `ThreadView` already skips speaking and calls `onAISpeechEnd()` directly when `languageVoice` is falsy.
-- cleanup from the TTS build (2026-08-01, see decisions.md): `AIThreadItemContent.tsx` is orphaned
   (no longer imported since the speak trigger moved to `ThreadView`'s phase-driven effect);
-  `textToSpeechTest.ts`/`speechRateAnalysis.ts` are dev-only rate-calibration scratch code, not imported by any production path — decide whether to delete, or keep/relocate as documentation of how `speechRatePairings` was derived
+- `textToSpeechTest.ts`/`speechRateAnalysis.ts` are dev-only rate-calibration scratch code, not imported by any production path — decide whether to delete, or keep/relocate as documentation of how `speechRatePairings` was derived
 - reveal ai text while being spoken. we can only approximate this.
 Divide text into words, then based on speech rate estimate total speaking time, use interval for showing words. create extra ChatAction ABORT_SPEECH and status abortingSpeech. that should reveal all text and dispatch AI_FINISHED_SPEAKING.
 ABORT_SPEECH can also be used in cleanup of useEffect that starts speech, and when we have no languageVoice.
 Maybe we need to add next chatAction to ABORT_SPEECH's payload to determine if it should go to user's turn, or end conversation.